 The areas of Bhagsu and Dharamkot are around a 20 minute walk from McCleodganj.
 Bhagsu typically has a wide range of tourists filling its restaurants.
 If you want more solitude I suggest finding a guesthouse in Upper Bhagsu.
 The higher up the mountain you go, the less noise there is.
 Keep in mind this will add a small hike to anywhere you are going, but the views and sense of peace is well worth it.
-There is also a public pool a few minutes’ walk from the main area of town on the way to the small waterfall so you have a few options to cool off during hot days.
+There’s a public pool a few minutes’ walk from the main area of town so you can cool off during hot days.

 Located just across the valley from Bhagsu is Dharamkot.
-Dharamkot is very similar to Bhagsu and if you want more privacy once again just head up the mountain to Upper Dharamkot.
+Dharamkot is very similar to Bhagsu.
+Head up the mountain to Upper Dharamkot if you’re looking for privacy.
 This area is a haven for Israelis as conversations in Hebrew pour out of many great restaurants.

 Things to do:

-Trek to Triund: Triund is the most famous destination in the area and rightly so.
-A couple hour hikes up the mountains is rewarded with views of snow-capped mountains, rolling hills, and all of the tiny houses spread out before you for kilometres on end.
+Triund is the most famous destination in the area and rightly so.
+A slightly long hike up the mountains is rewarded with splendid views.
+Snow-capped mountains, rolling hills, and tiny houses spread out before you for kilometres at an end.
 There is a truly special energy to this area.
-You can hike an additional 45 minutes to the snowline and have yourself a snowball fight or camp out overnight underneath the stars (or rent a tent or guesthouse).
-You can hike up the mountain and be be back by mid-afternoon, there are many little chai shops along the way if you need some fuel for the journey.
+You can hike an additional 45 minutes to the snowline and have yourself a snowball fight.
+Camp out overnight underneath the stars (or rent a tent or a guesthouse).
+You can hike up the mountain and be back by mid-afternoon, and fuel yourself with some hot chai on the way!

-Waterfalls: There are two waterfalls nearby, one close to Bagsu and another on the opposite side of the mountain from Triund.
+There are two waterfalls nearby, one close to Bagsu and another on the opposite side of the mountain from Triund.
 The first will take around 15 minutes to reach from Bagsu and is quite small but has a pool at the base you can submerge yourself in.
 The latter is about 1-1.5 hours from Dharamkot.
-While it doesn’t have a large sheer drop, you can follow the river up for a long time towards the mountains, climbing over large rocks and finding many pools of shockingly cold water along the way.
-A very nice way to spend the day in the nature.
+While it doesn’t have a large sheer drop, you can follow the river up for a long time towards the mountains.
+You will find large rocks and many pools of shockingly cold water along the way.
+A very nice way to spend the day in nature.

 Dharamsala is an easy place to connect with nature and meet many interesting people.
 There’s always new classes and workshops going on every week and amazing views every day, although it can rain heavily for days at a time.
+You can meet the Dalai Lama, who calls Dharamsala his home in exile from Tibet.
 If you are a hardcore nature buff, make sure to explore other parts of Himachal Pradesh as well such as the Parvati Valley and Manali.
 Dharamsala allows you to choose whether to hang out all day in a cafe surrounded by interesting people, find peace and quite in the mountainside, or get involved in a variety of interesting activities.